ROCm/rocm-blogs/blogs/high-performance-computing/spmv/part-1/README.md

 <img src="diagrams/hip_setup_vs_spmv_2023-10-02_256.png" width="500px">

 The data shows significant variation across the set of matrices considered here.
-Using Rocsparse with analysis is typically the fastest, however it comes with the most significant setup cost.
+Using RocSPARSE with analysis is typically the fastest, however it comes with the most significant setup cost.
 This algorithm is particularly effective for matrices with long tails in the nnz per row distribution.
 The Block ELLPACK implementation is often quite good, especially when the variance in the nnz per row is small.